malaquiasxv/numb/README.md

 - example_bridges.txt >> It is just a list of tor bridges, you can grab them from here: https://bridges.torproject.org/options/en, or, if you prefer .onion: kgclfuro65jjlivyzfmxiq2kyv5lickrl4qd.onion/options/en

-- try-dot-onion >> Try to curl .onion addresses(this script comes ith some of them, for example: duckduckgo, hiddenwiki, etc) by running ./try-dot-onion, uses default's socks5 proxy address(127.0.0.1:9150), might fail if you use different one or if tor is not running.
+- try-dot-onion >> Try to curl .onion addresses(this script comes with some of them, for example: duckduckgo, hiddenwiki, etc) by running ./try-dot-onion, uses default's socks5 proxy address(127.0.0.1:9150), it might fail if you use a different address/tor is not running.

 - make_it_work >> ./make_it_work, just moves the shell, scripts to your /usr/bin dir(run as root).